Asashou/notes/02_Python_basics_2/02_Python_basics_2.md

         - `.split(), .format(), .replace(), .strip(), .upper(), .lower()`
 - are there other string methods, how to discover them without doing a web search?
     - use `dir(something)`
-    - intro IPython as replacement for plain Python interpreter
+- IPython as replacement for plain Python interpreter
     - ? help
     - command completion
     - attribute exploration via dot notation, followed by ?
     - referring to previous outputs and inputs with `_` and `_i`
     - view all local variables with `whos`
     - paste multiline code from editor directly into IPython
 - comments, docstrings
     - single line: `#`
     - multiline: `"""..."""` or  `'''...'''`